-Search engine optimization will never stop changing.
+Search engine optimisation will never stop changing.
 And although the coming changes may be small and tedious, they add up in the end.
 This is why experienced webmasters were ready for 2017 in 2016 because they knew trends would change.
 Now the question is, what actually works for competitive SEO in 2017?
-These guys (from a Brisbane SEO agency) outline 5 tactics for webmasters to consider in 2017.
+Top SEO Brisbane outline 5 tactics for webmasters to consider in 2017.

-5 SEO Tactics That Still Work in 2017
+5 SEO Tactics That Still Work in 2018 and Beyond

 Prolong User Engagement